The Changeling Hypothesis:

 1. Voldemort had already undergone a great many voluntary physical and magical changes from his origins as an apparently normal human wizard.
 By the time he showed up at Godric’s Hollow he certainly no longer appeared to be fully human.
 Or perhaps we ought to say, knowing what we know now, he was no longer a “complete” human.

 2. Voldemort’s attempt to murder the infant Harry Potter established a connection between the two of them.
 To outside appearances, the result of that murder attempt was that the “Victim” lived while the “Murderer” did not.
 We have been shown in canon that the connection between them was not broken by Voldemort’s apparent death.
 It remained intact, open, and by OotP was fully active and went in both directions.
 Voldemort allegedly later blocked off the connection from his end by the use of Occlumency.
-Even later than that, Harry unconsciously managed to create an override to Tom’s Occlumency.
-The actual mechanics of this were never satisfactorily explained.
+Even later than that, in DHs Harry unconsciously managed to create an override to Tom’s Occlumency.
+The actual mechanics of this last were never satisfactorily explained.

 3. It was established in PS/SS, and later confirmed in GoF that VaporMort was capable of existing in the stolen bodies of other creatures for limited amounts of time.
 Even in the unwilling bodies of other creatures that he had taken control over by magical/psychic force.
 This may or may not be related to his exceedingly well-developed gift for Legilimency.